UPES B.Tech Admissions 2026

 Candidates must be among the top 2,50,000 successful candidates (including all categories) in the B.E./B.Tech. paper (Paper I) of JEE Main 2026 to be eligible.
-The category-wise percentage allocation for shortlisting candidates is as follows: 10% for GEN-EWS, 27% for OBC-NCL, 15% for SC, 7.5% for ST, and the remaining 40.5% for OPEN category.
+The category-wise percentage allocation for shortlisting candidates is as follows: 10% for GEN-EWS, 27% for OBC-NCL, 15% for SC, 7.5% for ST, and the remaining 40.5% for the OPEN category.
 Within each of these five categories, a 5% horizontal reservation is available for PwD candidates.
 Candidates can check the IIT JEE Advanced exam eligibility criteria 2026 on this page.

 Also Read: JEE Advanced Mock Test | JEE Advanced Syllabus | JEE Advanced Preparation Tips